Wherever you call it Live, European, World, National or even Make Music Day… 21st of June is all about Music!

-Greece: MESO events is the founder of the Hellenic network and the national Coordinator.
-First events where held in Athens on the 21st of June 1999.
-Since then, Music Day has become a national event that takes place simultaneously in 50 cities and hundreds of districts per year (55 municipalities in 2018), presenting over 3.500 artists and 500 bands, orchestras and ensembles through hundreds of events and locations throughout Greece.
+Greece: First events where held in Athens on the 21st of June 1999.
+Launched by MESO events – the founding body of the Hellenic network and the national Coordinating association – Giorti tis Mousikis has become since then a national event that takes place simultaneously in 50 cities and hundreds of districts per year (55 municipalities in 2018), presenting over 3.500 artists and 500 bands, orchestras and ensembles through hundreds of events and locations throughout Greece.

 Organization combines the production and coordination of a series of events that vary in size & character (street music festivals, showcases, recitals or big concerts), including artistic exchange between national and European cities of the network, multiple conferences, training workshops and seminars activities.
-European Music Day Network Greek events are considered as the largest Music events of South Eastern Europe.
+European Music Day‘s Greek Network events are considered as the largest Music events of South Eastern Europe.

 Beyond its institutional mission of national coordinator of this Macro Event, AIPFM, along with institutional and social partners, operates in design, realization, promotion and communication of social and artistic projects, including the domain of mental health, at national and international levels.

 European Music Day (A Zene Ünnepe) happens every year in Budapest since 1995.
 Despite the many changes within the organizers of the Music Day events, Music still brings the same message.
 Since 2009 with its new national coordination, efforts have shown first strong results and the events are expanding year after year.
 In 2011 and 2012 the event was held in over 80 venues and promoted about 200 artists.
-Today European Music Day events are taking place in many other cities.
+Today A Zene Ünnepe events are taking place in many other cities.